M7.7 Earthquake – Iwate Prefecture Sanriku Coast (Subsequent Quake Advisory Issued)

 UPDATE: The magnitude was increased to M7.7 from 7.5.
-Since this quake exceeded the M7.0 for this area (where there are two trenches) JMA has issued an subsequent quake advisory alert for potentially more earthquakes in northern Japan along two deep-sea trenches (Japan Trench and Kuril Trench) in the Pacific Ocean.
+Since this quake exceeded the M7.0 for this area (where there are two trenches) JMA has issued an subsequent quake advisory alert for potentially more earthquakes in northern Japan along two deep-sea trenches (Japan Trench and Kuril or Chishima Trench) in the Pacific Ocean.
 This alert covers 182 cities and towns from Hokkaido to Chiba.

 The M9.0 quake in 2011 was preceded by a M7.2 foreshock 2-days earlier on March 9th (video from Kamaishi on March 9th during the news alert).
 This advisory system was created in 2022 where in the event of a M7.0 or greater quake, an alert could be issued for potentially stronger quakes to occur due to similar instances in the past (like in 2011).
-It is similar to the Nankai Trough Megaquake advisory system.

 Original News